-The University/College does not discriminate on the basis of a disability and is committed to selfdirected learning by offering qualified students an equal opportunity to attain a Doctor of Pharmacy degree.
+The University/College does not discriminate based on a disability and is committed to self-directed learning by offering qualified students an equal opportunity to attain a Doctor of Pharmacy degree.
 The University/College will make every effort toward meeting reasonable requests for accommodations to students with disabilities according to Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA).
 Information regarding disability services and is located in the Student Services section of this handbook.